 Driving Across Africa

-The modified QLR on trial in the UK.
-It is seen here climbing at 40 degrees with ease.
+The modified QLR on trial in the UK – seen here climbing a 45 degree slope with ease.

 En-route in southern Spain: Left to right: Anthony, Collyn and Rex.

 One of the QLR’s endearing features was a machine-gun hatch over the passenger’s seat.
 This provided access to the living section whilst on the move.
 One climbed through the hatch, up and over the cab, and down through a second roof hatch into the separately sprung rear coach body.

-The QLR originally had two 180 litre fuel tanks.
-We added three more, plus five 20 litre jerry cans.
-The resultant 1000 litres provided a range of 3500 km.
-This was needed for the Saharan crossings – and the ability to cross Europe without refuelling.
+The QLR originally had two 180 litre fuel tanks and we added three more the same size, plus five 20 litre jerry cans.
+The resultant 1000 litres (about 1.2 tonne) provided a safe 3500 km range for the Saharan crossings – and the ability to cross Europe without refuelling.
 We carried 700 litres of water of water (another 700 kg).
 Cooking was via a couple of paraffin-fuelled Tilley pressure stoves.
-Internal lighting was 12-volt electric.
+Internal lighting was 12 volt electric.

 The last bitumen for 3000 km – leaving the oasis of In Salah.

-Formalities cleared, we entered the Sahara: the world’s largest hot desert.
-At 9.2 million km2, the Sahara is larger than mainland USA.
-It has spectacular gorges and the Hoggar mountain range near its centre.
-Most, however, is sandy and stony.
-There are massive sand dunes.
-There are 700 kilometres of very soft sand to its south.
+With formalities cleared, we entered the Sahara: the largest desert in the world.
+It is larger than the whole of mainland USA, has spectacular gorges and a high mountain range (the Hoggar) near its centre.
+Most is stony desert.
+There are areas of massive dunes and a difficult 700 kilometre stretch of soft sand on the southern part.

 Peace at last – nightfall in the northern Sahara – about 1000 km from Algiers